zanymuzik/notes/MIT - Lec 6 - Raft (1).md

   * MR replicates computation but relies on a single master to organize
   * GFS replicates data but relies on the master to pick primaries
   * VMware FT replicates service but relies on test-and-set to pick primary
- - Call rely on a single entity to make critical decisions
+ - In all cases - call rely on a single entity to make critical decisions
-    - nice: decisions by a single entity avoid split brain
+    - pro: decisions by a single entity avoid split brain

-### how could split brain arise, and why is it damaging?
+### Split brain - and why is it damaging?
  - suppose we're replicating a test-and-set service
     - the client request sets the state to 1, server replies w/ previous state
     -  only one client should get a reply with "0" !!!